HearBuilder General FAQ's

 Step-by-step, each program leads students to acquire the basic skills they need to succeed in school and become proficient readers

-The HearBuilder Collection is available on CD-ROM and online subscription – click here for pricing.
+The HearBuilder Collection is available via online subscription – click here for pricing.

 The HearBuilder Collection strengthens students’ listening, memory, comprehension, and early reading skills by combining research-based, multi-level activities with entertaining games that both challenge students and hold their interest.
 Here is the formula for school success:

 From the first day of school, students must be able to follow directions in order to focus on classroom activities, interact well with others, and behave properly.
 With HearBuilder Following Directions, students: